Gift song guide

 • Keep the focus tight so the song feels like one clear emotional message instead of a list of unrelated thoughts.

-How to make a send a song message feel personal
+How to make a song message feel personal

 This format works especially well when you want to: